l3gitpanda/Pandas-Security-Manual/Windows Security/Windows Security Hardening.md

 # Command Line Tips:
 - General
-	- = outputs to something
+	- > outputs to something
 	- findstr = grep
 	- tasklist = task info
-	-
+	- you can echo variables to easily see them
+	- ipconfig /all for full network